harshini8-10/Caps-For-All/README.md

 - Study disparities in educational attainment by race, gender, and disability status.
 - Identify high-performing states to replicate best practices in underperforming regions.
 - Develop recommendations to close the gap in education access and attainment.

+The project uses interactive visualizations with dropdown menus for insights and comparisons across educational factors such as age, race, gender, and disability.

+# Goals:
+1. **Analyze Enrollment Trends**: Understand the enrollment proportions across various age groups and identify areas requiring improvement.
+2. **Assess Disparities**: Investigate disparities in educational attainment across race, gender, and disability status.
+3. **Compare States**: Compare state-wise education enrollment and attainment to identify high and low-performing regions.
+4. **Provide Recommendations**: Develop actionable insights and strategies to address educational inequities and improve access and quality.
+5. **Support SDGs**: Contribute to achieving SDG 4, SDG 5, and SDG 10 through data-driven solutions and analysis.